UnluckyMirco/A-Large-Dataset-to-Enhance-Skin-Cancer-Classification-with-Transformer-Based-DNN/README.md

 # A-Large-Dataset-to-Enhance-Skin-Cancer-Classification-with-Transformer-Based-DNN
-This is the repository of the paper "A Large Dataset to Enhance Skin Cancer Classification with Transformer-Based Deep Neural Networks," which contains the notebooks of the three best results presented in the paper and a read.me file that presents the construction of the Large Dataset proposed in the paper.
+This is the repository of the paper "A Large Dataset to Enhance Skin Cancer Classification with Transformer-Based Deep Neural Networks" (https://ieeexplore.ieee.org/document/10623626), which contains the notebooks of the three best results presented in the paper and a read.me file that presents the construction of the Large Dataset proposed in the paper.
 For each dataset considered, a short explanation and references are presented.

 ## Large Dataset composition
 In the **LD_composition** folder, you will find multiple CSV files, each corresponding to a different dataset.
 These files contain the "_id_" of the images considered for each dataset listed below.